brenthuisman/dosia/README.md

 Usage
 -----

 A few scripts using the libraries are provided in the root of this repo.
 The most sophisticated one is gui.py.
-This allows you to load a ct, plan, dose combo and inspect the images and plan.
+This allows you to load a ct, plan, dose combo and inspect the images and plan using a simple viewer.
 Upon first run of the program, you need to set a 'dosia.ini directory', which will be remembered for further runs, but can always be changes in the menu.
+If you load a TPS dose, that grid is use for the GPUMCD dose calc.
+If you do not load a TPS dose, the a 3x3x3mm^3 grid is created with the CT extents and used for the GPUMCD dose calc.